supermarsx/reader-launcher/README.md

 Project layout: source code now lives in `src/` and application assets (icons/images) live in `assets/`.

+If there is no `launcher.ini` present, the launcher will use built-in defaults and automatically enable autodiscovery to try and find a suitable PDF viewer.
+Create `launcher.ini` by copying `launcher.example.ini` and editing values for your machine when you want persistent configuration.

 This project is intentionally small — it helps automate launching Reader in circumstances where you want a short delay and optional debug options.

 ## Features